monikaUPF/PraatontheWeb/README.md

   - wavesurfer.js
   - Sortable

+###############
+## Folder Structure
+###############

+PraatWeb folder includes two subdirectories:
+  - src/edu/upf/dtic: contains all Java files divided in servlets and classes folders
+  - WebContent: contains all JSP, style sheets and JavaScript files, plus several folders:
+    - images: pictures used in the web
+    - META-INF: the MANIFEST.MF file
+    - samples: audio and TextGrid files used as samples in the web
+    - scripts: all the Praat scripts used in the web demos
+    - tmp: empty folder used to temporary save the content generated via web by the users
+    - WEB-INF: web.xml file

 #####################
 ## References and Citation
 #####################

-If you use this software or modify the code please cite the following publication:
+If you use this software and/or modify the code please cite the following publication:

   - Domínguez, M., I. Latorre, M. Farrús, J. Codina and L. Wanner (2016).
 Praat on the Web: An Upgrade of Praat for Semi-Automatic Speech Annotation.
 Under submission